jon-jacky/Piety/README.md

 today, but using a familiar programming language running on ordinary hardware.
 (For other projects in a similar spirit, again see [doc/precursors.md](doc/precursors.md).)
-I aim to produce, in Python, a simple but self-contained personal computer operating system,  Let's  see how far we can get with just Python.
+I aim to produce, in Python, a simple but self-contained personal computer operating system.
+Let's  see how far we can get with just Python.
 There is already a lot of work by others that we might be able to use or adapt (see [doc/utilities.md](doc/utilities.md)).

-An overview of the Piety design appears [here](doc/analogies.md).
-There is a [script](scripts/demo.py) that demonstrates many Piety features, described [here](scripts/demo.md).
+Here is an explanation of the Piety [design](doc/analogies.md).
+Here is a [demo](scripts/demo.md) that exhibits many Piety features.
 Another page describes the Piety [directories](DIRECTORIES.md) and their contents.
 Ongoing and recent work on Piety is described [here](BRANCH.md).

 ## Project Status ##